emilyst/hid-nx-dkms/README.md

 Combining Joy-Con devices
 -------------------------

-Neither the `hid-nintendo` driver nor the `hid-nx` driver will present two connected Joy-Con controllers as a single device.
+Neither the `hid-nintendo` driver nor the `hid-nx` driver will present two connected Joy-Con controllers as a single device on their own.
 A userspace daemon called [`joycond`](https://github.com/DanielOgorchock/joycond) provides this functionality.
 Install it and follow its instructions.

 Arch Linux users can install [`joycond-git` from the Arch Linux User Repository](https://aur.archlinux.org/packages/joycond-git).

 At this time, [I recommend adding workaround udev rules](99-joycond-ignore.rules) to prevent `joycond` from interacting with the NSO controllers.
-To do so, copy [`99-joycond-ignore.rules`](99-joycond-ignore.rules) to `/etc/udev/rules.d/`.
-Then run:
+The file [`99-joycond-ignore.rules`](99-joycond-ignore.rules) implements these rules.
+Run as root:

+    cp 99-joycond-ignore.rules /etc/udev/rules.d/
-    sudo udevadm control --reload
+    udevadm control --reload

 Planned